learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 ## Summary

-In this lesson, we looked at three measures that can be used to identify the central tendency of a given dataset.
+In this lesson, we looked at three measures that can be used to identify the central tendency of a given dataset, the mean, the mode, and the median.
 These measures will be used throughout our data analysis journey and, with practice, we will learn to see how we can choose one (or more) of these measures to represent different datasets with different characteristics.